 A yellow eyed penguin.
 Image courtesy of Biological Diversity

-At midday Andrew resumes his 400 mile cycle ride.
-Half the money he raises will go towards vital conservation efforts at the eight RSPB reserves he is visiting on the ride.
-The other half will go towards funding a permanent statue to the female founder of the UK’s largest nature conservation charity.
+The other half of the money will go towards funding a permanent statue to the female founder of the UK’s largest nature conservation charity.

 Andrew on a training run in Bollington, Cheshire